mrpappas/lab-rat/Organization/Partners/Mynaric.md

 website: https://mynaric.com/
 ---
 [[Home|🏠]] <span style="color: LightSlateGray">></span> [[Partners]] <span style="color: LightSlateGray">></span> Mynaric
+## Partner Details

 **Website**: https://mynaric.com/

->[!summary]
->Mynaric AG is a German company that develops and manufactures free-space optical (FSO) communication terminals for space, airborne, and terrestrial applications.
+Mynaric AG is a German company that develops and manufactures free-space optical (FSO) communication terminals for space, airborne, and terrestrial applications.
 The company specializes in laser communication technology designed to enable high-bandwidth, secure, and interference-free data transfer between satellites, aircraft, drones, and ground stations.

->
->Mynaric's products are primarily targeted at government and commercial customers deploying large-scale communication networks in space and the stratosphere.
+Mynaric's products are primarily targeted at government and commercial customers deploying large-scale communication networks in space and the stratosphere.
 Their optical terminals are designed for high-rate inter-satellite links (ISLs) and air-to-ground connectivity, supporting applications such as proliferated low Earth orbit (LEO) constellations, defense-related tactical data networks, and high-altitude platform station (HAPS) connectivity.

 ## Missions